wp-plugins/nextgen-facebook/readme.txt

 		* Youtube Videos and Playlists

 <blockquote>
-<p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (child) of NextGEN Facebook (NGFB).
-They have the same author, many of the same great features, are both <strong>extremely fast and reliable</strong>, but WPSSO is packaged without the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
+<p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (aka child) of NextGEN Facebook (NGFB).
+They have the same author, many of the same excellent features, are both <strong>extremely fast and reliable</strong>, but WPSSO is packaged without the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
 WPSSO uses 25% less code and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>
 </blockquote>

 = Complete Meta Tags =